maniospas/Blombly/docs/basics/blocks.md

 # Code blocks

-The main logic compartmentalization mechanism in Blombly are code blocks; these are flexible coding segments that can be treated as methods, used to define various control flows, or called inline.
+The main logic compartmentalization mechanism in Blombly are code blocks; these are flexible coding segments that can be treated as functions, used to define various control flows, or called inline.
 Code blocks are declared by enclosing some code in brackets and assigning them to a variable.
 There is no trailing semicolon, and the compiler will create an error if you do try to add one so that only one syntax is promoted.